-The general NBO program, GenNBO, is a stand-alone program which is not directly attached to an ESS program.
-Rather, information about the wavefunction is provided to the core NBO program by a sequential input file, FILE47, described in this section.
-[If a "FILE=jobname" keyword is provided in the \$NBO keylist (as recommended), this file will actually have a filename of the form "jobname.47", but we refer to the generic "FILE47" in the following.]
+The general NBO program, GenNBO, is a stand-alone program that is not directly attached to an ESS program.
+Rather, information about the wavefunction is provided to the NBO routines by the text file, FILE47, described in this section.

 Some knowledge of FILE47 is useful even if your NBO program is attached to an ESS package.
 If requested (see the ARCHIVE keyword, Section B.2.5), the NBO program writes FILE47, a file that summarizes all information pertaining to the computed electronic wavefunction.
 This file can be subsequently used as standard input to the GenNBO program to repeat the analysis of the wavefunction; simply include the \$NBO keylist, and, if desired, the \$CORE, \$CHOOSE, and \$NRTSTR keylists in FILE47 and execute GenNBO.
 You need never recompute the wavefunction to vary its NBO analysis!
-In fact, generating the FILE47 input file is a useful way to archive a wavefunction for future use or reference.
-[Note: the GenNBO program cannot perform the NBO energetic analysis (\$DEL keylist) or other options that require access to the formatted two-electron integrals of the parent ESS package.]
+In fact, generating FILE47 is a useful way to archive a wavefunction for future use or reference.

-If you intend to use the NBO program in conjunction with an ESS package not supported in this distribution (i.e. for which no custom interface is available), you might consider attaching a routine to your ESS program that would write the proper form of FILE47 for input into the GenNBO program.
-Thus, a two-step process would be required to obtain the NBO analysis of a wavefunction: (i) the initial calculation of the wavefunction with the ESS package, writing FILE47; (ii) the NBO analysis using the GenNBO program with FILE47 as input.
-[Alternatively, you may decide to attach the NBO program directly to your ESS package by writing your own interface routines.
-See the Programmer's Guide for direction.]
+If you intend to use the NBO program in conjunction with an ESS package that is not supported (i.e. for which no NBO interface is available), you might consider attaching a routine to the ESS program that writes a FILE47 for subsequent use with the GenNBO program.
+Thus, a two-step process would be required to obtain the NBO analysis of a wavefunction: (i) the initial calculation of the wavefunction with the ESS package, writing FILE47, and (ii) the NBO analysis using the GenNBO program with FILE47 as input.